intermine/bluegenes/docs/tools/tool-api-tutorial.md

 Okay, now that we have our sample data set up and some code, let's test if it works!

 In your console, you'll need to bundle your js file.
 To do so, run `npm run build`.
-You should notice that we now have a folder called `dist` which contains a file: `bundle.js`.
+You should notice that we now have a folder called `dist` which contains the file `bundle.js`.
 How can we inspect to see if it is working or not?
 Well, we've included a handy little server for just this purpose!
-To test it out, run `npm run dev` and then navigate to
+To test it out, run `npm run dev` and then navigate to [http://localhost:3456](http://localhost:3456).
-[http://localhost:3456](http://localhost:3456).
 If everything went well, you should see a white screen, and your query results logged to the [javascript console](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-developer-console).
 Great!
 It should look roughly like this:

 ![output of console log, showing an array of GO terms associated with the Gene we searched for.](img/console-log-preview-tutorial.png)